 Charter Schools are public schools.
 We will not, and can not, charge tuition to attend a public Charter School.
 The decision to apply to and attend a Charter School is a family choice.
 Application to Health Sciences High School and Middle College is open to all San Diego County residents.

 Applications for each school year will be accepted during the open enrollment period.
-(The 2014/2015 open enrollment period is December 1, 2013 - March 31, 2014).
 If spaces are unfilled once the enrollment period has closed, we may accept applications after March 31st.
 We are happy to send an application to any interested families.
 We are also available to provide assistance in filling out the application.
 Staff is available to meet with prospective families if they have questions about the school.

 Our school is located at 3910 University Avenue in San Diego.
 The building is located right off of I-15 with close access to Sharp HealthCare facilities for student internships.
 Our facility is located right next to the University Ave Transit Center for easy access of public transportation.

 Yes.
 Teachers who are highly qualified as experts in their subject areas staff all of our core subject courses.
-Our staff meet the criteria established by No Child Left Behind.
-Most of our credentialed teachers worked in public schools.
+They hold the appropriate credential to teach their subject.
 In addition, several University professors and healthcare professionals have indicated an interest in assuming various teaching responsibilities.

 Absolutely not!
 The school is uniquely designed to allow students who have interests and passions in health and health sciences to pursue those vocational paths.
 The school is designed to allow each student to explore health sciences and health careers.
 However, our first goal is to provide each student a quality education.
 We expect that the curriculum we offer and the experiences and opportunities we will provide will prepare every student to graduate and be prepared to pursue a wide variety of post-secondary educational opportunities and careers.
 Our goal is to expand every student's educational and career options, not to limit them.